Understanding sports activity in Scotland through data: Mapping what the system looks like for young people, and how Covid-19 impacts access to sport.

 Two young boys playing football on artificial grass.
 One wearing red top another in yellow.
 Photo is a combination of few shots of the same children.

-Understanding sports activity in Scotland through data under the COVID-19 theme, estimated delivery date [dates].
+Understanding sports activity in Scotland through data under the COVID-19 theme.

 Where and how has COVID-19 impacted children’s access to recreational sports across Scotland?